phetdam/pdmpmt/README.rst

    Monte Carlo estimation of pi by repeated sampling points in [-1, 1] x [-1, 1] and then counting the points that fall in the unit circle.
 Multiplying the ratio of number of points in the unit circle to the total sample count by 4 results in an estimation of pi.
+However, this estimate tends to be very rough.

 Implementations
 ---------------